Pik-Fix: Restoring and Colorizing Old Photos: Introduction

 Since the spatial statistical color distribution is a very likely a useful source of colorization features, we have developed a reference-based, multi-scale spatial color histogram fusion method of image colorization.
-The use of reference pictures to guide the colorization of gray-scale photographs relieves the need for very large-scale training data.
+Using reference pictures to guide the colorization of gray-scale photographs relieves the need for large-scale training data.
 Precisely, we devised a novel end-to-end deep learning framework for old photo restoration which we dub Pik-Fix, which is composed of 1) a convolutional sub-network that is trained to conduct degradation restoration, 2) a similarity sub-network that performs reference color matching, and 3) a colorization sub-network that learns to render the final colorful image.
-As illustrated in Fig.~\ref{fig:firstresult}, Pik-fix is capable of restoring and colorizing the old degraded photos using only limited training data, making it attractive for data-efficient applications.
+As illustrated in Fig.~\ref{fig:firstresult}, Pik-fix can restore and colorize the old degraded photos using only limited training data, making it attractive for data-efficient applications.
 Previous methods~\cite{wan2020bringing} mainly use the quantitative results on synthetic data with the restoration ground truth and qualitative results on collected real data without the restoration ground truth for experimental evaluations.
 To the best of our knowledge, there exists no similar public dataset of authentic, real-world degraded and gray-scale photos that are associated with pristine reference versions of the same photos.
 Towards advancing research in this direction, we designed and built \textit{a first-of-a-kind real-world old photo dataset} consisting of 200 authentic old grayscale photos, where each old photo is paired with a `pristine' version of it that was manually restored and colorized by Adobe Photoshop editors.
-Our experimental results show that Pik-Fix is able to outperform state-of-the-art methods on both existing public synthetic datasets and on our real-world old photo datasets, even though it requires much less training data.
+Our experimental results show that Pik-Fix can outperform state-of-the-art methods on both existing public synthetic datasets and on our real-world old photo datasets, even though it requires much less training data.
+Our major contributions are summarized as follows: